danaroberts108/danaroberts108/README.md

 - 👋 Hi, I’m @danaroberts108 in the USF Behavioral and Community Sciences Research community.
-- 👀 I’m going to be working on a cross-platform data aggregator for various REDCap cross-project integration.
+- 👀 I’m going to be working on a cross-platform data aggregator for various REDCap cross-project integrations.